jerobado/Study/Design Patterns/Domain Driven Design/README.md

 - it is a thin layer
 - it does not contain business rules or knowledge, but only coordinates tasks and delegates work to collaborations of domain objects in the next layer down
 - it does not have state reflecting the business situation, but it can have state that reflects the progress of a task for the user or the program
+- includes use cases, commands, queries, and their respective handlers, focusing on coordinating tasks and delegating work to the domain and infrastructure layers
+- serves as the bridge between the domain layer and the outer layers of the system, such as the user interface or external services.
+- it’s responsible for implementing use cases, coordinating tasks, and handling cross-cutting concerns like validation and authorization.

 **Infrastructure layer**
 - is how tht e data that is initially hel in domain entities (in memory) is persisted in databases or another persistent store